whyscream/django-windowsauthtoken/README.md

 ## Username format

 By default, the middleware will set the `REMOTE_USER` variable to the username in the format `DOMAIN\username`.
-While this is true to the Windows Authentication standard, it may not be the format you want to use in your Django application, especially if you are using Django's default user model which does not allow backslashes in usernames.
+While this is true to the Windows Authentication standard, it may not be the format you want to use in your Django application, especially if you are using Django's default User model which does not allow backslashes in usernames.

 If you prefer to use just the `username` without the domain, you can configure this by setting the following in your Django settings: